Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-These flights cost as few as 45,000 miles one-way and have several seats available, so you should book now before award space is booked up.
+These flights cost as few as 45,000 miles one-way in business class with several seats available, so you should book now before award space is booked up.

 Let’s take a look at the details.